Passenger train: Tram

-Trams (also known as streetcars in North America) are a type of passenger train that run alongside public urban streets on a tramway track, often including segments of right-of-way for passengers and vehicles.
+Trams (also known as streetcars in North America) are a type of passenger train that runs a tramway track on or alongside public urban streets, often including segments of right-of-way for passengers and vehicles.

 Heritage trains

-Heritage trains are operated by volunteers, often railfans, as a tourist attraction or as a museum railway.
+Heritage trains are often operated by volunteers, often railfans, as a tourist attraction or as a museum railway.
 Usually, the trains are formed from historic vehicles retired from national commercial operation that have retained or assumed the character, appearance, and operating practices of railways in their time.
-Sometimes lines that operate in isolation also provide transport facilities for their respective community.
-Much of the equipment used on these train's systems are original or at least aim to replicate both the look and operating practices of historic/former railways companies.
+Sometimes lines that operate in isolation also provide transport facilities for local people.
+Much of the equipment used on these trains' systems is original or at least aims to replicate both the look and the operating practices of historic/former railways companies.